KilianMichiels/Thesis/README.md

 ## How to run the tests
 These instructions are written for the 6 tests which can be done with the Python scripts or the applications.

+Note 1: The folder 'faces95' has 7411 faces for the facial recognition test.
+Do not change this folder!

+Note 2: All of the scripts are self explanatory.
+They provide a short introduction at the beginning of each script.
+Any additional things to do before you can run the script will be written with each title corresponding to the test.

+### /python/Test_ROS_N_Doubles.py:
+- You will need to run a virtual machine with [Ubuntu 14.04](https://github.com/Michielskilian/Test/blob/master/README.md#ubuntu-installation) and [ROS indigo](https://github.com/Michielskilian/Test/blob/master/README.md#ros-installation).
+- Open a terminal in Ubuntu and enter `roscore`.
+- If you haven't installed [ROSBridge](http://wiki.ros.org/rosbridge_suite), do it now.
+- Open another terminal and enter `roslaunch rosbridge_server rosbridge_websocket.launch`.
+- Run the script with `python Test_ROS_N_Doubles.py`.
+- The script will ask you the necessary input.

+### /python/Test_1_Double_N_Messages_Receive_On_Double.py

+### /python/Test_1_Double_N_Messages.py

+### /python/Test_Gezichtsherkenning.py

+### /python/Test_ROS_1_Double_N_Messages.py

+### /Double1_IOS/With_ROS/DoubleIOSWithROS/Python: